Christmas cards and trees: what to buy and how to recycle

 - Pop them down to your local recycling point

 - Turn them into decorations or gift tags for next Christmas

 - Use them for kids' Christmas card crafts.

 If you’re an M&S shopper, you can continue to support tree planting by joining the Sparks members club.
 Select the Woodland Trust as your chosen charity and M&S will donate 1p to us for every transaction.
 Sparks members have already raised £90,000 for the Trust – that's enough to plant 36,000 trees.

-The Woodland Trust doesn’t have an ‘official position’ on Christmas trees because we don’t manage our estate for commercial interest.
-However, here is some general advice on how to source and dispose of your tree sustainably.
+We don’t have an ‘official position’ on Christmas trees because we don’t manage our estate for commercial interest.
+But here is some general advice on how to source and dispose of your tree sustainably.

 Buying a real tree